nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User chooses to edit a staff's schedule.
 1. User inputs relevant details.
-1. Staff’d requests for confirmation.
-1. User confirms.
 1. Staff’d updates the new staff schedule.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 Staff'd detects an error in the entered data.

-    * 3a1.
+    * 2a1.
 Staff'd displays an error message.
-    * 3a2.
+    * 2a2.
 User enters new data.
-    * 3a2.
-Steps 3a1-3a2 are repeated until the data entered are correct.
+    * 2a3.
+Steps 2a1-2a2 are repeated until the data entered are correct.

+      Use case resumes at step 3.

+**Use case: UC03 - use Staff'd to calculate the salary**

+1. User chooses to calculate a staff's salary.
+1. User inputs relevant details.
+1. Staff'd displays the salary of staff related to details.

+    Use case ends.

+**Extensions**

+* 2a.
+Staff'd detects an error in the entered details.
+    * 2a1.
+Staff'd displays an error message.
+    * 2a2.
+User enters new data.
+    * 2a3.
+Steps 2a1-2a2 are repeated until data entered are correct.

-      Use case resumes at step 4.
+        Use case resumes at step 3.

-*{More to be added}*

 ### Non-Functional Requirements